 d.
-Board Approval of Rules and Regulations Following the Medical Staff's approval in accordance with the processes described Sections 15.1-1 a, b and c, the Rules and Regulations shall be effective upon approval of the Board of Trustees.
+Board Approval of Rules and Regulations

+Following the Medical Staff's approval in accordance with the processes described Sections 14.1-1 a, b and c, the Rules and Regulations shall be effective upon approval of the Board of Trustees.
 The Board of Trustees' approval shall not be withheld unreasonably.
 Such approval automatically shall be effective after thirty (30) days if no action is taken by the Board of Trustees.
 In the latter event, the Board of Trustees shall be deemed to have approved the Rules and Regulations adopted by the Medical Staff.
-Medical Staff Rules and Regulations shall be reviewed (and may be revised if necessary) every two (2) years.
-Except for technical amendments as described in Section 16.4, neither the Board of Trustees nor the Medical Staff shall have authority to amend the Medical Staff Rules and Regulations unilaterally.
+Medical Staff Rules and regulations shall be reviewed (and may be revised if necessary) every two (2) years.
+Except for technical amendments as described in Section 15.4, neither the Board of Trustees nor the Medical Staff shall have authority to amend the Medical Staff Rules and Regulations unilaterally.

-15.1.2 Medical Staff Policies and Procedures
+14.1-2 Medical Staff Policies

 - a.
-Medical Staff policies are intended as a resource to assist staff and practitioners in carrying out specific actions/activities.
-The included procedural steps do not specify all circumstances. - b.
 The MEC may approve Medical Staff policies and Hospital policies, which must be consistent with the Medical Staff Bylaws and Medical Staff Rules.
-If the Medical Staff wishes to propose a policy or amendment to a policy, it may submit a petition following the procedures described in Section 15.1-1.b.
-(2) above and the processes describe in Section 15.1-1.b.
-(2) shall be followed. - c.
-Board Approval of Policies Following the Medical Staff's approval in accordance with the processes described in this Section 15.1-2; the policy shall be effective upon approval of the Board of Trustees.
+If the Medical Staff wishes to propose a policy or amendment to a policy, it may submit a petition following the procedures described in Section 14.1-1.b.(2) above and the processes describe in Section 14.1-1.b(2) shall be followed. - b.
+Board Approval of Policies

+Following the Medical Staff's approval in accordance with the processes described this Section 14.1-2, the policy shall be effective upon approval of the Board of Trustees.
 The Board of Trustees' approval shall not be withheld unreasonably.
 Such approval automatically shall be effective after thirty (30) days if no action is taken by the Board of Trustees.
 In the latter event, the Board of Trustees shall be deemed to have approved the policy adopted by the Medical Staff.
-Except for Technical amendments as described in Section 16.4, neither the Board of Trustees nor the Medical Staff shall have authority to amend the Medical Staff policies unilaterally.
+Except for Technical amendments as described in this Section 14.1, neither the Board of Trustees nor the Medical Staff shall have authority to amend the Medical Staff policies unilaterally.

-15.2 DUES OR ASSESSMENTS
+14.2 DUES OR ASSESSMENTS